-One event that the City of Chickasaw organizes to provide an opportunity for the public to participate in controlling litter is the City-Wide Spring Clean Up, held on April 15, 2023.
-The event was publicized on the City's website, Facebook page, Recreation Department newsletter, and the marquis sign outside of the Fire Station.
-The City provided trash bags, a reach extender to aid in picking up litter, and drop off locations at Bill Brooks Park, the Auditorium, and the Community Shelter on Iroquois St. Resident are encouraged to bring their old junk, scrap metal, appliances, tree limbs, yard debris, TV's, and old tires.
-There were 3 roll off dumpsters of materials collected.
-Following the event, the City properly disposes of these items at a permitted landfill.
-The City spent approximately \$1200 to host and advertise this event.
+One event that the City of Chickasaw organizes to provide an opportunity for the public to participate in controlling litter is the City-Wide Spring Clean Up, held on January 20, 2025.
+The event was publicized on the City's Facebook page.
+The City provided trash bags, gloves, a reach extender to aid in picking up litter, and drop off locations.
+Residents are encouraged to bring their old junk, scrap metal, appliances, tree limbs, yard debris, TV's, and old tires.
+There was approximately 800 pounds of trash collected and following the event, the City properly disposed of these items at a permitted landfill.
+The City spent approximately \$500 to host and advertise this event.

 1-5.
-Coastal Clean-Up
+Alabama Coastal Clean-Up

-The City of Chickasaw participated in the statewide annual Coastal Clean-Up, which was held on September 16th 2023.
-The event was publicized in the Recreation Department newsletter, the City's website and Facebook page, and Council Meetings.
+The City of Chickasaw participated in the statewide annual Alabama Coastal Clean-Up, which was held on September 4th, 2024.
+In addition to Mobile County's advertisement, the event was publicized on the City's Facebook page.
 The City promotes the event by encouraging residents to bring their boats, canoes, and kayaks to help clean up the local waterways.

-Volunteers are provided necessary supplies at registration, including bags, gloves, and a free t-shirt.
-There were 110 participants and 1250 pounds of trash collected and disposed of at the appropriate landfills.
-The City supplied approximately \$600.
+Volunteers are provided bags and gloves at registration.
+There were 90 participants, and 1200 pounds of trash collected and disposed of at the appropriate landfills.
+The City this event was provided by Mobile County.
 Photos are included in Appendix C.